DAHKY/DAHKY/README.md

 ![CSS](https://img.shields.io/badge/css-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)

 ## PROJECTS
-• Bottery, this is my upcoming project for 2024, a shop where I sell professional and cheap Discord bots.
-Are you interested in joining and being part of the bottery team?
-Then come to the [Discord](https://discord.gg/q8hgdpPznw).

 • Flash Development, this is not my project but a project where I am involved as a content writer and twitch moderator. maybe I will also work in bot development.
 Here is the [Discord](https://discord.gg/fqzZ2pvTgG).

 ## STATS